divblox/divblox.github.io/troubleshooting.md

 ## Most common issues

+### Browser cache

+All of your Divblox app's assets (html, javascript & css files) will, by default, be cached by your browser.
+It is therefore important to take this into account when building new functionality.
+If something does not work the way you expect it to, the most common cause is that the old functionality was cached.

+The easiest way around this is to have the browser's console open while developing and to disable caching through the options provided.
+It is also a good idea to always perform a cache-refresh when refreshing your page.

 ### Browser console

 Divblox makes use of the browser console to inform the developer of errors.
 Ensure that the browser console is open during